raspberrypilearning/getting-started-crumble/en/step_4.md

 --- task ---

-Take an LED and use a crocodile clip lead to connect between the Crumble controller's negative output (on the right hand side) and the LED's cathode (shorter, negative leg).
+Use a crocodile clip lead to connect between the Crumble controller's negative output (on the right hand side) and the LED's cathode (shorter, negative leg).

 Then connect another crocodile lead between the 'A' terminal on the Crumble and the LED's anode (longer, positive leg).